zeph7/android-kotlin-decider-app/README.md

     CLICK on Add Food Button -> the food stuff written on above EditText will be add to the list CLICK on the TextView - > the list inside will be cleared

-In this way if you have a confusion to select any food stuff for your dinner or any food restaurent for dinner, you can put a list on this app and ask it to select anything randomly, for your ease!!
+In this way if you have a confusion to select any food stuff for your dinner or any food restaurant for dinner, you can put a list on this app and ask it to select anything randomly, for your ease!!